An elderly person's blue, irritated eye looking directly into the camera.

-Chronic Fatigue Syndrome and Your Eyes
+Chronic Fatigue Syndrome Symptoms and Your Eyes

 Sufferers of CFS who have experienced any of the above problems should see a doctor for an examination.
 After studying many patients with CFS, doctors have found that patients also often suffer from poor oculomotor control.
 This means eye movements that are normally quick become slow and sometimes jerky.
 Sometimes it is difficult for a patient to move their eyes from one object to another.
+This can make everyday tasks like driving or cooking more challenging at best and dangerous at worst.

 Getting Treatment for Chronic Fatigue Syndrome

 Patients complaining of itchy, watery eyes may also get some relief from over-the-counter antihistamines.
 Regardless of the symptom, the more tired the patient feels, the more likely their symptoms will be aggravated.
+Of course, vision-strengthening vitamin supplements can also be helpful when treating a variety of chronic fatigue syndrome symptoms.
+It’s also important to continue getting lots of rest and avoiding substances that make it difficult to do so, such as alcohol, nicotine, and caffeine.
+These are some of the easiest ways to treat eye problems associated with chronic fatigue.

 Healthy Diet and Chronic Fatigue Syndrome

 However, you should consult your doctor before beginning a supplement regimen.
-This is especially true if you are currently taking any medication to treat the other symptoms of Chronic Fatigue Syndrome.
+This is especially true if you are currently taking any medication to treat the other symptoms of chronic fatigue syndrome.
 You don’t want to accidentally combine supplements or medications that will counteract or even negatively affect each other.

 Thank you for this article.
 I have not been diagnosed with CFS but have had a noticeably significant decline in energy from about ten years ago.
 Initially, I addressed burn out and adrenal fatigue by making lifestyle changes (doing less, getting better sleep, meditation, yoga, dietary changes).
 I feel much better overall but have still struggled with fatigue.
 I do have a progressively deteriorating hereditary eye disorder and am now eligible for corneal transplants.
 It was useful for me to make a connection to my fatigue, headaches, vision and the time it takes me to recuperate after particularly busy days or nights when I don’t sleep particularly well.
 I am now making even more efforts to care for my eyes.